The Knob Hill occurrence is located on top of Mullins Hill, approximately 8 kilometres northeast of Carmi.

-The showing occurs in a contact zone between metasediments of the Carboniferous-Permian Anarchist Group and quartz diorite of an unnamed Middle Jurassic Intrusion.
-This intrusion was previously mapped as Middle Jurassic Nelson Intrusions (Geological Survey of Canada Map 1736A).
-The garnet may be a result of high grade metamorphism and not skarnification.
+The area occurs in a contact zone between metasediments of the Carboniferous-Permian Anarchist Group and quartz diorite of an unnamed Middle Jurassic intrusion.
+This intrusion was previously mapped as part of the Middle Jurassic Nelson Intrusions (Geological Survey of Canada Map 1736A).
+The garnet present may be a result of high-grade metamorphism and not skarnification.

 Mineralization consists of specks of chalcopyrite, molybdenite and pyrite in small lenses of garnet skarn and disseminated in hornfelsed contact zones associated with dikes.
 Mineralized areas are "capped" by a thick, hard layer of iron oxides.